FAQ – DGPS SURVEY OPTIMISATION WITH SXBLUE

-How does SXBlue receivers compare to competitor’s products?
+How do SXBlue receivers compare to competitor’s products?

-SXBlue receiver are a unique solution in that it is very compact, yet delivers very high performance quality.
+SXBlue receiver is a unique solution in that it is very compact, yet delivers very high-performance quality.
 There are a number of DGPS products on the marketplace.
 However, very few of them are suitable for commercial use in applications such as GIS & Mapping due to their positioning performance and their update rates.
 SXBlue is up for this task and meets the needs for these applications.
 SXBlue also offers the facility of outputting raw measurement data for post-processing in the office.

 How to get the best satellite tracking with SXblue receivers?

 For best performance, you have to be careful that the sky above the SXBlue’s antenna is unobstructed for satellite tracking.
 SXBlue tolerates a certain amount of signal blockage due to the availability of redundant satellites (only four are required for a position).
 However, the more satellites are blocked, the more impact this could have on your positioning accuracy.

 How accurate are SXblue receivers?

 The positions computed by your receiver are accurate (guaranteed) to within 1 meter 95% of the time (assuming a good view of the sky and minimal multipath).
 This accuracy is, conservatively, halve for z-values.
 With RTK corrections, it can go down to centimeter precision.
 Contact us for more details.

 What level of accuracy am I lookng for?